Garyson26/Wiestell_threatIntel_platform/frontend/docs/enrichment-runbook.md

 ## If the pass is interrupted

-Progress is held in memory, so a restart loses the counters but not the work.
-Start the pass again; values enriched by the first attempt are still within their cache window and are skipped rather than re-fetched.
+Nothing resumes on its own.
+Progress is held in memory, so a restart loses the counters entirely and the pass has to be started again by hand.
+The work already done is not lost: values enriched by the first attempt are still within their cache window and are skipped rather than re-fetched, so the second run is shorter than the first.